 Select Pre-Defined or Custom Ports to Scan

-When creating or editing a scan schedule in the Alert Logic console, new features allow you to select port groups and specify custom ports to scan.
+When creating or editing an internal or external network scan schedule in the Alert Logic console, you can select port groups and specify custom ports to scan.

 To access the new features, navigate to (navigation menu) > Configure > Deployments > select a Deployment > Scan Schedules.
 To add a new scan schedule, click (Add), or to edit an existing schedule, click View for the schedule and then click Edit.
 On the Scan Schedule window that displays, a new Ports tab is available.
 Click this tab to access the new port scanning options.